Polymer-Enforced Crystallization of a Eutectic Binary Hard Sphere Mixture

-The final $S(q,\infty)$ for the $R$-samples in Fig. \ref{Fig2}($a$) are dominated by the scattering from the melt. $R3$ did not crystallize within two years and presented a single exponential decay of its intermediate scattering function.
+The final $S(q)$ for the $R$-samples in Fig. \ref{fig2}($a$) are dominated by melt scattering. $R3$ did not crystallize within two years although $\alpha$-relaxation occurred within $10^3$ s.
 All other samples showed isolated small crystallites.
-The final crystallinities $X_C(\infty)\leq 0.2$ appear to be rather small.
+The final crystallinities $X_C(\infty) \leq 0.2$ appear to be rather small.
 Presumably, values given by the lever rule applying to the coexistence regions are further diminished due to polydispersity \cite{Xu2003JPC}.
 In each sample we could isolate individual narrow Bragg-peaks appearing at different $q$.
 Their average scattering vectors (dotted lines) reasonably well coincide with the melt maxima.
-The calculated osmotic pressures of the mixtures \cite{Roth2010JPCM} are below the eutectic pressure $P_E = 28 k_BT(2R_L)^{-3}$ at $\Gamma = 0.8$ \cite{Punnathanam2006JCP}.
-Hence, the observed phase behavior is consistent with theoretical expectations but also with previous results on a $3\%$ polydisperse mixture with $\Gamma = 0.72$ \cite{Hunt2000PRE}.
+Since the calculated osmotic pressures of the mixtures \cite{Roth2010JPCM} are below the eutectic pressure $P_E = 28 k_B T(2R_L)^{-3}$ at $\Gamma = 0.8$ \cite{Punnathanam2006JCP}, our findings are qualitatively consistent with the expected eutectic phase behaviour and with previous results on a $3\%$ polydisperse mixture with $\Gamma = 0.72$ \cite{Hunt2000PRE}.

-The $E$ samples in Fig. \ref{Fig2}($b$) show fluid order up to $c_P = 9.05$ g/l and a minimum of the structural relaxation time at $c_P = 8.12$ g/l.
-For $c_P = 10.43$ g/l we observe crystallization, while for $c_P \geq 15.08$ g/l the samples initially are amorphous again.
-Here the intermediate scattering functions show indications of a plateau-like feature. $E9$ and $E10$ finally started crystallizing after two years.